Please click on the relevant section below to expand the guidance.

 CAS stands for Confirmation of Acceptance for Studies.

-A CAS is a virtual document, that confirms that your institition is willing to act as your educational sponsor.
+A CAS is a virtual document, that confirms that your institution is willing to act as your educational sponsor.

-You must have an unused CAS for each Tier 4 visa application you make.
+You must have an unused CAS for each Student visa application you make.

-When you put your CAS number on your Tier 4 visa application form, this allows a UKVI caseworker to access your information electronically.
+When you put your CAS number on your Student visa application form, this allows a UKVI caseworker to access your information electronically.

 Your CAS will provide the UKVI caseworker with your personal details, details about your proposed course of study and any course related fees.

-- Are coming to the UK to study for a course which is longer than 6 months
+- You are coming to the UK to study for a course which is longer than 6 months

-You will need a to make a Tier 4 visa application, if you do not already hold a visa for the UK that confers the Right to Study.
+You will need a to make a Student visa application, if you do not already hold a visa for the UK that confers the Right to Study.

 For information on how to request a CAS please see the relevant sections below for who is responsible for assigning your CAS for new students, continuing students and following a visa refusal.